bilalmotiwala/framecoin/README.md

 - [OpenZeppelin Contracts](https://www.openzeppelin.com/contracts)

 ## License
-Licensed under the MIT License and developed as part of the
+Licensed under the MIT License and developed as part of the Frameworks Hackathon.